Built-in Plugin

 and reviewersConfig

-are configured, randomly select the specified number of reviewers or assignees from both.
+are configured, a specified number of reviewers or assignees will be randomly selected from both.

 count